andre-stemper/ATMonSAT/README.md

 > ESA activity description No.~I-2020-03332

-The AtMonSAT anomaly detection algorithm has been implemented in C++ in a generic way such that it can be compiled for a PC as well as targeted to a microcontroller (e.g. STM32H743).
+The AtMonSat anomaly detection algorithm has been implemented in C++ in a generic way such that it can be compiled for a PC as well as targeted to a microcontroller (e.g. STM32H743).
 It has been embedded in a testbed to allow verification of the performance and results.
 Only a small part (e.g. the data link layer and the time metric) of this testbed is hardware dependent and must be exchanged for the PC and microcontroller versions.